briatte/apsaconf/README.md

 Notes:

-- Identifiers `session`, `paper` and `pid` are variable-length numbers, but are better handled by treating them as strings to avoid issues with e.g. leading zeros. - A few participants have two `pid` identifiers in a same conference year, most likely because they created two conference user accounts.
+- Identifiers `session`, `paper` and `pid` are variable-length numbers, but are better handled by treating them as strings to avoid issues with e.g. leading zeros.
+- Some sessions (e.g. all-member meetings) have no participants, so the raw data contain more session pages than there are unique sessions in the parsed data.
+- A few participants have two `pid` identifiers in a same conference year, most likely because they created two conference user accounts.
 - Session and paper identifiers (`session` and `paper`) might repeat over years, which is why the data contain less unique values for those than listed above.
 - Similarly, `pid` is unique only per conference year: it is *not* fixed through time, and so cannot be used to identify people longitudinally.